gauri-97/Course-Management-System/README.md

 Use the following commands to install the external libraries:

-npm install express
+'''npm install express

-npm install joi
+'''npm install joi

+'''npm install pug

 The app runs on port 3000